vibz2/Talk-to-me/README.md

 ## Overview

-**TalkToMe** is a mental health web app designed to provide gentle, AI-powered therapeutic support.
+**Talk To Me** is a mental health web app designed to provide gentle, AI-powered therapeutic support.
 Users can chat with one of three virtual therapists, each representing a different approach to healing.
 Sessions are powered by the **Gemini API** and saved locally for privacy and easy revisiting.